scripting/reallysimple/README.md

 # reallysimple

-A Node package that reads RSS-like feeds and calls back with a simple, consistent JavaScript object.
+A <a href="https://www.npmjs.com/package/reallysimple">Node package</a> that reads RSS-like feeds and calls back with a simple, consistent JavaScript object.
 Easy to use, hides the history.

 #### Code example